 - A.1 Minimum Standards.
 The Certification Standards Manual provides the minimum standards that Certified Parties shall maintain in order to become certified or to remain certified. - A.2 Failure to Conform to Standards.
 Failure to conform to the Certification Standards can lead to the loss of certification or such other actions deemed appropriate by the Council. - A.3 Individual Certification.
 Individual Certification is a requirement for individuals who serve as Chief Compliance Officer of a Certified Company and a voluntary designation for other individuals who meet the requirements of section 5.6 of the Governance Document.
-The following are the Certification Standards required for individual certification: - Educational Requirements.
-The individual shall have completed twenty-four (24) continuing education credits from an authorized provider prior to submitting an Application for initial certification and for each biennial renewal thereafter based on the following criteria: - (a) Four (4) continuing education credits from DBA's "Introductory Survey Course on Debt Buying" presented by DBA shall be required of each individual for initial certification; - (b) Two (2) continuing education credits annually from DBA's "Current Issues Course on Debt Buying" presented by DBA on the latest statutory, regulatory, and judicial developments of relevance to Debt Buyers and their vendors shall be required of each individual for biennial renewal; - (c) Two (2) continuing education credits from an Ethics Course(s) shall be required of each individual for both initial certification and biennial renewal; and - (d) No more than twelve (12) continuing education credits in a biennial cycle shall be from on-line classes. - (2) Education Subject Matter.
-An individual who seeks to be certified and remain certified shall take continuing education classes from an authorized provider in any of the following qualified subjects, unless additional subjects are otherwise authorized pursuant to the process contained in the Educational Requirements Manual (see Appendix B):
+The following are the Certification Standards required for individual certification: - (1) Education Credit Requirements.
+The individual shall have completed twenty-four (24) continuing education credits from an authorized provider prior to submitting an Application for initial certification and for each biennial renewal thereafter based on the following criteria: - (a) Four (4) continuing education credits from DBA's "Introductory Survey Course on Debt Buying" presented by DBA shall be required of each individual for initial certification; - (b) Two (2) continuing education credits annually from DBA's "Current Issues Course on Debt Buying" presented by DBA on the latest statutory, regulatory, and judicial developments of relevance to Debt Buying Companies and their vendors shall be required of each individual for biennial renewal; - (c) Two (2) continuing education credits from an Ethics Course(s) shall be required of each individual for both initial certification and biennial renewal; and - (d) No more than twelve (12) continuing education credits in a biennial cycle shall be from on-line classes. - (2) Education Subject Matter.
+An individual who seeks to be certified and remain certified shall take continuing education classes from an authorized provider on subject matter approved or otherwise authorized in the Educational Requirements Manual (see Appendix B).